muratk5n/thirdwave/en/README.md

 ---

 Gutfeld *from Fox News* is beating bunch of other late night shows..
 Stephen Gruyère, Fallon, Kimmel..?
-Beaten by a show at Fox News?
+All beaten by a show at Fox News - what are they doing wrong?

 ---